woovibr/woovi-nodejs-sdk/docs/resources.md

 ### Get a subscriptions

-Get a signature from exbacks using the `get` method in the signature resource.
+Get a Subscription from exbacks using the `get` method in the Subscription resource.

 [Endpoint documentation for more details](https://developers.openpix.com.br/api#tag/subscription/paths/~1api~1v1~1subscriptions~1%7Bid%7D/get).